Zdong104/FNSPID_Financial_News_Dataset/README.md

-# FNSPID
+# FNSPID: A Comprehensive Financial News Dataset in Time Series
+FNSPID (Financial News and Stock Price Integration Dataset), is a comprehensive financial dataset designed to enhance stock market predictions by combining quantitative and qualitative data.
+It contains 29.7 million stock prices and 15.7 million financial news records for 4,775 S&P500 companies from 1999 to 2023, gathered from four stock market news websites.
+This dataset stands out for its scale, diversity, and unique incorporation of sentiment information from financial news.
+Research using FNSPID has shown that its extensive size and quality can significantly improve the accuracy of market predictions.
+Furthermore, integrating sentiment scores into analyses modestly boosts the performance of transformer-based models.
+FNSPID also introduces a reproducible method for dataset updates, offering valuable resources for financial research, including complete work, code, documentation, and examples available online.
+This dataset presents new opportunities for advancing predictive modeling and analysis in the financial research community.

 ** We appreciate your interest in stopping by our repo, This repo is still developing, the full version will be done before Feb 25, 2024. **
-Meanwhile, we will include the tool, dataset and trained model and code.
+Meanwhile, we will include the tool, dataset, and trained model and code.

-### what is fnspid
-### where is dataset
+### Dataset location
+Due to the large volume of the dataset, the dataset is available at the [link](https://huggingface.co/datasets/Zihan1004/FNSPID/).

-### what can this repo do
+### What can this repo do?
-### how to use
-`pip install -r requirements.txt`
+The FNSPID repository offers the FNSPID dataset, experimental results, and a news content scraper tool.
+It provides comprehensive financial data combining stock prices and news records for S&P500 companies, demonstrates the dataset's impact on prediction accuracy, and includes a tool for updating the dataset with new financial news.

 In this GitHub repo, we did three main tasks：
 ## 1. Data scraper.
 In folder `data_scraper`, we provided tools to collect news data from Nasdaq.